MDavtalab/ML_Sample_Code/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature-YourFeatureName`)
 5. Open a Pull Request

----

-If you want, I can also **add a GitHub-style table** comparing each algorithm with the dataset used, complexity, and type so your README looks even more professional.
-That would make your repo look like a mini ML reference hub.